A Year in Japan

 Marker and pencil drawings

-This series of 12 artworks captures everyday scenes in Japan in an attempt to convey the Japanese phrase 物の哀れ 'mono no aware' - the gentle sadness of things.
+This series of 12 artworks capture everyday scenes in Japan in an attempt to convey the Japanese phrase 物の哀れ 'mono no aware' - the gentle sadness of things.
 This refers to the ephemeral, transitory nature of the world, which in turn evokes a greater appreciation for things which are quick to disappear, such as cherry blossoms.
 The scenes I portray are fleeting moments in time, where the figures, objects and light will only be in that exact state for a moment, never to be repeated.
 Furthering this concept, each piece also represents a different month of the year, highlighting the passage of time through the seasons.
 The works all feature a lone man with his back to the viewer, giving a glimpse into the life of a faceless stranger.
 The style I used was inspired by Studio Ghibli animation and traditional Japanese woodblock prints.

-Limited Edition canvas prints are also available
+Limited Edition canvas prints are available from $450 AUD

 Click on images for a link to buy